Skip to content Skip to footer

 Forget key and target demographics and all the pretty slides for a moment and focus on what people are trying to get done – and why they might hire your product as a solution.

 There are many ways to work with Jobs To Be Done.
-One method is to use the framework in tandem with the Value Proposition Canvas by Strategyzer (a model built on the Business Model Canvas), which includes “Customer Jobs” when trying to design a value proposition based on knowledge and insight about the users.
+One method is to use the framework in tandem with the Canvas by Strategyzer (a model built on the Business Model Canvas), which includes “Customer Jobs” when trying to design a value proposition based on knowledge and insight about the users.

 As the paper from The University of Texas at Austin hints, a great, well-thought subscription product should be based on understanding of these factors and drivers.